urda a year ago

 I expected better HN.

-• zanecodes 8 months ago
+• zanecodes a year ago

 A signed commit can only prove that the owner of a key did make a particular commit, it can't prove that they didn't make a commit, for instance by using some other undisclosed key.

-• bdstanga 8 months ago
+• bdstanga a year ago

 This was actually a true impersonation case, because researcher's twitter username was free on github so attacker just created a new account with that username and used it to create the malicious PR.

-• gzalo 8 months ago
+• gzalo a year ago

 Not really.
 The username from the commits is the same one that created the PR.
 The username evildojo666 was available and the attacker just used it.